faceyspacey/redux-first-router/README.md

 You are free to use query strings to request data in your thunks.

 What if I don't want to use the *thunk* feature, can I use other ways of requesting the data?
 > Of course.
-In fact we recommend strategies that totally avoid thunks, such as [Apollo's GraphQL client](https://github.com/apollographql/apollo-client).
-Think of the `thunk` feature as a fallback or for simpler apps.
+This work along side any middleware of your choosing, and even GraphQL solutions like Apollo.
+But for the 80% use-case, "follow-up" thunks attached to routes gets a lot of bang for your buck via the context associated with the initial route action.

 Ok, but what if I request my data in `componentDidMount`?
 >This works great for that, but it's a naive strategy without a server-side recursive promise resolution service like Apollo offers.
 The problem with `componentDidMount` is that you can't generate all